Most parents don’t know they have rights in the IEP process. Recently, I had a conversation with a very concerned mother… it went something like this;

-Parents also have the right to provide an informed, written consent for the special education IEP before the assessment process or the provision of special education and related services.
+Parents have the right to provide informed, written consent for the special education IEP.
+This should be before the assessment process or the provision of special education and related services.

 Keep in mind; parents have the right to refuse the evaluation or educational placement of their child.

-Any parent who has a child enrolled in special education and possesses an IEP has the right to inspect, evaluate, and request copies of educational records.
+If your child is enrolled in special education and has an IEP you have the right to their educational records.
+This me you can…inspect, evaluate, and request copies of your child’s educational records.

-During the hearing, the parent can request that an advocate, attorney, or if appropriate, their child be present.
+During the hearing, you can request that an advocate, attorney, or if appropriate, your child be present.
 Furthermore, parents have the choice to make the hearing public.

-Parents have the right to disagree with any proposals presented to change their child’s placement.
-When a disagreement surfaces, the child should remain in their current program until resolved.
+You have the right to disagree with any proposals to change your child’s placement.
+When a disagreement surfaces, your child should remain in their current program until resolved.

-When a disagreement arises, parents are free to seek voluntary and impartial mediation to help find a mutually agreed-upon solution regarding the child’s special education IEP.
+When a disagreement arises, parents are free to seek voluntary and impartial mediation to help find a mutually agreed-upon solution regarding their child’s special education IEP.

-Children enrolled in special education have specific rules regarding their suspension or expulsion.
+Children enrolled in special education have specific rules when it comes to suspension or expulsion.